 It takes between 1-4 hours via an Island Packers ferry from Oxnard or Ventura Harbor Village to reach the islands.
 The closest islands, Anacapa and Santa Cruz, are a one-hour ferry ride.
 Along the way, your captain may point out blue and humpback whales during the summer season.

 The boat ride to Santa Cruz Island via the Ventura Harbor Village is one hour but can be longer, depending on stops and wildlife sightings.
 In summer, you can spot blue and humpback whales from the ferry.
 The island is home to one of the world’s largest sea caves, Painted Cave.
 If the weather is good, the boat makes a stop here.
-Note that beginning Nov.
-1, 2019, construction on a new pier will start, closing down access to Scorpion Anchorage for 6-8 months.
-Check the Island Packers website, home of the official Channel Islands ferry concessionaire, for updates on pier progress.
+Note that the construction on a new pier at Scorpion Anchorage is nearing completion in late 2020.
+Check www.nps.gov/chis/planyourvisit/conditions.htm or the Island Packers website, home of the official Channel Islands ferry concessionaire, for updates on pier progress.

 The island spans more than 96 square miles, making it the largest island in California.
 Once inhabited by 1,200 Chumash residents who lived in 10 villages, it was later settled by European descendants who built ranches and brought cattle to the island.
 Santa Cruz is the most developed of the Channel Islands.
-At Scorpion Anchorage, you'll find the pickup for rental kayaks, a campground with water and pit toilet, and a visitor center an interpretive displays.
-The bay is also the starting point for guided kayak, snorkel and scuba tours.
+At Scorpion Anchorage, you'll find an open-air visitor center with interpretive displays and the path to a campground with water and pit toilets.
+The bay is the starting point for guided kayak, snorkel and scuba tours.
+You can also rent kayaks and snorkel gear in Ventura and bring them for a self-guided adventure.
+Prefer land?
 Hike the Cavern Point Loop, a clifftop trail to Potato Harbor, for tremendous coastal views.

 “I would encourage everyone to go,” says Rebekah Evans, former executive director of Ventura County Lodging Association, who learned to scuba dive off the islands.
 “You can go for the day or take a dinner cruise around the island and see whales.
 What I love is our captains are so aware of our animals.
 They’ll even spot whales with babies.”